Helen Suzman: Post-parliamentary career: 1989–2009

-Recognition and legacy
+Recognition and criticism

-Working from within the system, she earned the respect of Nelson Mandela.
-He praised her courage and credited her with improving prison conditions.
-Outspoken and independent, Suzman spoke out against the regime but sometimes opposed Mandela's policies.
-She was critical of Mandela when he praised dictator Muammar Gaddafi as a supporter of human rights.
+Nelson Mandela has credited her with improving his prison conditions.
+Suzman spoke out against the regime but sometimes opposed Mandela's policies.
+She was critical of Mandela when he praised Muammar Gaddafi for his support to the anti-apartheid cause.

 Mandela wrote a message to Suzman on her 85th birthday, stating "Your courage, integrity and principled commitment to justice have marked you as one of the outstanding figures in the history of public life in South Africa.
 On your 85th birthday we can but pay tribute to you, thank you and let you know how fortunate our country feels for having had you as part of its public life and politics."
 Mandela added: "Now, looking back from the safety of our non-racial democracy, we can even feel some sympathy for the National Party members who shared Parliament with you.
 Knowing what a thorn in the flesh of even your friends and political allies you can be, your forthright fearlessness must have made life hell for them when confronted by you."

-She opposed economic sanctions as counterproductive and harmful to poor blacks.
+She opposed economic sanctions, claiming it would be counterproductive and harmful to poor blacks, while many black in the anti-apartheid struggle argued that sanctions could not make things worse than they already were for Blacks.
 After Mandela's release "she was prominent among those...who persuaded him to drop the ANC's revolutionary program in favour of an evolutionary one, retaining a market economy and a parliamentary democracy."
 She continued to be a critic after the fall of Apartheid.
 According to her biographer, Lord Robin Renwick, before and after the ANC came to power, she continued to speak out against those in power who would "put party and state above the individual whether black or white".